zhxieml/zhxieml.github.io/README.md

-# Personal Page
+# Zhihui Xie's Homepage

-Many thanks to the original project [flex](https://github.com/the-development/flex) and [jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at) which provides a simple but userful plugin.
+This is the v2 version of my personal page.
+Many thanks to [Avicenna Theme](https://github.com/hadisinaee/avicenna)!